isomerpages/moe-sgs/_sgs-experience/Semestral Awards 2025.md

 <p>The school year came to a rousing finish with the Semestral Awards last
 Friday, where we celebrated students' achievements in both academic and non-academic domains.</p>
-<h4>Ho Bee Foundation Scholarship Award</h4>
+<h4>Ho Bee Foundation Scholarship</h4>
-<p>The Ho Bee Foundation Scholarship award recognises well-rounded students
+<p>The Ho Bee Foundation Scholarship recognises well-rounded students who
-who have excelled in both academic and non-academic spheres, and who exemplify the PRIDE values of the school.</p>
+have excelled in both academic and non-academic spheres, and who exemplify the PRIDE values of the school.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Ho_Bee_Awards.jpg">